-3.1 Land-Surface Model Data
+3.1 Land-surface model data

-SURFEX, the land-surface modelling platform originally developed and currently maintained by Météo-France (Mason et al., 2013; Le Moigne, 2020), has been chosen to perform the LSM model simulation used in this study.
-Simulations for the IP and

-Balearic Islands developed within the HUMID project have 5 x 5 km spatial resolution and use the forcing provided by the Iberian application (Quintana-Seguí et al., 2008; 2016; 2017) of the SAFRAN meteorological analysis system (Durand et al, 1999).
-This is a modelling chain whose offline mode operates using the atmospheric forcing of SAFRAN to feed the LSM SURFEX-ISBA and simulate even the hydrology with Eaudyssée-RAPID (David et al. 2011).
+SURFEX, the land-surface modeling platform originally developed and currently maintained by Météo-France (Masson et al., 2013; Le Moigne et al., 2020), has been chosen to perform the LSM simulation used in this study.
+Simulations for the IP and Balearic Islands developed within the HUMID project have $5 \times 5 \text{ km}$ spatial resolution and use the forcing provided by the Iberian application (Quintana-Seguí et al., 2008, 2016, 2017) of the SAFRAN meteorological analysis system (Durand et al., 1999).
+This is a modeling chain whose offline mode operates using the atmospheric forcing of SAFRAN to feed the LSM SURFEX-ISBA and simulate even the hydrology with Eaudyssée-RAPID (David et al., 2011).

 ISBA (Noilhan and Mahouf, 1996) is the SURFEX module in charge of simulating natural surfaces.
 There are different versions of ISBA.
-In this study, we have used the diffusion version (ISBA-DIF; Boone, 1999; Decharme et al., 2011), which performs better in the study area than the simpler 3-layer force restore version (Quintana-Seguí et al., 2020).
-In this version of ISBA, the LAI has a prescribed annual cycle (constant every year), which may limit the ability of the model to reproduce the long-term effects of drought on vegetation.
-The model simulates the soil column, but it is unable to simulate groundwater, which despite its impact on soil moisture memory is not very relevant in the Ebro basin.
-SURFEX-ISBA requires additional physiographic information that is incorporated from the ECOCLIMAP II land cover database (Faroux et al., 2013) which includes topographic, soil and land cover information at high-resolution.
+In this study, we have used the diffusion version (ISBA-DIF; Boone, 1999; Decharme et al., 2011), which performs better in the study area than the simpler three-layer force restore version (Quintana-Seguí et al., 2020).
+In this version of ISBA, the leaf area index (LAI) has a prescribed annual cycle (constant every year), which may limit the ability of the model to reproduce the longterm effects of drought on vegetation.
+The model simulates the soil column, but it is unable to simulate groundwater, which despite its impact on soil moisture memory, is not very relevant in the Ebro basin.
+SURFEX-ISBA requires additional physiographic information that is incorporated from the ECOCLIMAP-II land cover database (Faroux et al., 2013), which includes topographic, soil and land cover information at high resolution.

-The available SAFRAN forcing data allows us to simulate the period 1979-2017, but the period used for this study is restricted by the relatively short length of the RS SMOS data (2010-present) compared to the model.
+The available SAFRAN forcing data allow us to simulate the period 1979-2017, but the period used for this study is restricted by the relatively short length of the RS SMOS data coverage (2010-present) compared to the model.
 To ensure the comparability of RS-based and LSM-based drought indices, the study period is 2010-2017, for which both RS and LSM data are available.
-To ensure that the RS and the LSM soil moisture are comparable, we have averaged three first soil layers of the model according to their discretization in the first 5 cm of the soil (1, 3 and 10 cm of depth respectively).
-The simulation is performed using a regular 5 x 5 km resolution grid based on a custom Lambert Conical Conformal projection.
+To ensure that the RS soil moisture and the LSM soil moisture are comparable, we have averaged the first three soil layers of the model according to their discretization in the first 5 cm of the soil (1, 3 and 10 cm of depth, respectively).
+The simulation is performed using a regular $5 \times 5$ km resolution grid based on a custom Lambert conformal conic projection.

-3.2 Remote Sensing Data
+3.2 Remote sensing data

-3.2.2 Evapotranspiration
+3.2.1 Evapotranspiration